-- hunt bears with the use of bait (includes, but not limited to, corn and other grains, animal carcasses or animal remains, grease, sugars in any form, scent attractants and other edible enticements, and an area is considered baited for ten days after all bait has been removed). - bait or feed bears at any time. - hunt a bear with: - " a shotgun using ammunition loaded with more than one solid hall - " a rifle of less than .25 caliber using rimfire ammunition. - " a pistol or revolver using a straight-walled case of less than .357 magnum cartridge or a bottlenecked case of less than .24 caliber. - " a muzzleloading pistol of less than .38 caliber. - " a crossbow that does not have: - a draw weight of at least 125 pounds. - a working safety. - bolts and arrows at least 16 inches long, including the insert and the nock. - broadheads with at least two sharp-cutting edges at least 3/4 inch in width. - use an arrow with an explosive, drug-laced or poisoned head or shaft. - hunt bear between 1/2 hour after sunset and 1/2 hour before sunrise. - kill or attempt to kill or wound or attempt to wound any bear through the use of bait, poison, explosives, traps or deadfalls. - shoot at or kill a bear weighing less than 75 pounds live weight or 50 pounds field dressed weight or to kill any bear accompanied by a cub or to kill any cub accompanied by another bear, regardless of its weight. - kill more than one bear per day or more than two bears per year. - organize for commercial purposes, or to professionally outfit a bear hunt, or to give or receive any consideration whatsoever or any donation in money, goods or services in connection with a bear hunt. - for nonresidents to hunt bear with dogs, except in certain designated counties during the bear firearms season (see page 40).
+- hunt bears with the use of bait (includes, but not limited to, corn and other grains, animal carcasses or animal remains, grease, sugars in any form, scent attractants and other edible enticements, and an area is considered baited for ten days after all bait has been removed). - bait or feed bears at any time. - hunt a bear with: - " a shotgun using ammunition loaded with more than one solid hall - " a rifle of less than .25 caliber using rimfire ammunition. - " a pistol or revolver using a straight-walled case of less than .357 magnum cartridge or a bottlenecked case of less than .24 caliber. - " a muzzleloading pistol of less than .38 caliber. - " an air rifle less than .45 caliber and with a bullet of less than 200 grains. - " an air bow. - " a crossbow having more than one string. - " a crossbow that does not have: - a draw weight of at least 125 pounds. - a working safety. - bolts and arrows at least 16 inches long, including the insert and the nock. - broadheads with at least two sharp-cutting edges at least 3/4 inch in width. - > use an arrow with an explosive, drug-laced or poisoned head or shaft. - hunt bear between 1/2 hour after sunset and 1/2 hour before sunrise. - kill or attempt to kill or wound or attempt to wound any bear through the use of bait, poison, explosives, traps or deadfalls. - shoot at or kill a bear weighing less than 75 pounds live weight or 50 pounds field dressed weight or to kill any bear accompanied by a cub or to kill any cub accompanied by another bear, regardless of its weight. - kill more than one bear per day or more than two bears per year (excludes bear taken during Mountaineer Heritage Season and special urban bear season). - organize for commercial purposes, or to professionally outfit a bear hunt, or to give or receive any consideration whatsoever or any donation in money, goods or services in connection with a bear hunt. - for nonresidents to hunt bear with dogs, except in certain designated counties during the bear firearms season (see page 40).
 See page 8 for exception when tracking a mortally wounded deer or bear. - use an electronic call.